jayjayjpg/comics-for-everyone/slides/011-user-story-web-comicu.md

 notes: |
   Title Slide: Comics for Literally Everyone
 ---

-## Accessibility Concerns for Screen Reader Users
+<h2 >Accessibility Concerns for Screen Reader Users</h2>

-- Providing an embedded transcript of the story
+- Providing an embedded transcript of the story <!-- .element:  -->
-- from one panel to another panel
+- from one panel to another panel <!-- .element:  -->
-- including correct annotation for imagery
+- including correct annotation for imagery <!-- .element:  -->
-- narrate the story in the inner voice of a reader
+- narrate the story in the inner voice of a reader <!-- .element:  -->